Creating a new data broker in AWS

-When you create a new data broker, choose the AWS Data Broker option to deploy the data broker software on a new EC2 instance in a VPC.
+When you create a new data broker group, choose Amazon Web Services to deploy the data broker software on a new EC2 instance in a VPC.
 Cloud Sync guides you through the installation process, but the requirements and steps are repeated on this page to help you prepare for installation.

 You also have the option to install the data broker on an existing Linux host in the cloud or on your premises.
 Learn more.